Quashawam

-Quashawam was a sunksquaw of the Montauketts in the late-17th century on eastern Long Island.
+Quashawam was a leader of the Montauketts in the late-17th century on eastern Long Island.
 The daughter of sachem Wyandanch and sister of Wyancombone, she was kidnapped with other Montaukett women by the Niantics in 1653.
-Colonist Lion Gardiner assisted in her return and in gratitude for this and other help over the years, Wyandanch gave him 10 square miles of land in a deed that was also signed by Wyandanch's wife and which mentions Quashawam's ransom.
+Colonist Lion Gardiner assisted in her return and in gratitude for this and other help over the years, Wyandanch gave him 10 square miles of land in a deed also signed by Wyandanch's wife which mentions Quashawam's ransom.

 Quashawam inherited land from Wyandanch's grandmother, as well a broad web of intervillage relationships upon the death of her parents and her brother in the early 1660s.
-English settlers recognized her as "chief sachem" over the Shinnecocks and the Montauketts in 1664; her name appears on legal documents in 1664-66 English land records relating to Montauk, Jamaica, and other locations.
+English settlers recognized her as "chief sachem" over the Shinnecocks and the Montauketts in 1664.
+New Amsterdam's Dutch authorities however chose to trade with other indigenous networks.
+Historian Susanah Shaw Romney wrote, "Quashawam's actions, and English and Dutch authorities' use or rejection of the power inherent in her intimate networks, created a climate in Long Island in the 1660s where English influence grew while Dutch influence quickly drained away."

+Quashawam's name appears on legal documents in 1664-66 English land records relating to Montauk, Jamaica, and other locations.
+On February 1664, she signed a contract with four Shinnecock representatives witnessed by English Southampton settlers.
+It promised that Quashawam would protect the Shinnecock in exchange for their recognizing her as their leader.
+It also established a cousin as her heir and his line of successors.
+The contract also empowered Quashawam's friend John Scott to "examine and demand and sue" for payment all Long Island lands squatted by the English or Dutch.

+Quashawam married a Pequot sachem and died in 1666.